Glazing Careers at Giroux Glass

-Trade school graduates can enter their profession after a program that takes just, rather than after four years (or more) spent earning a bachelor’s degree.
-Anyone over the age of 18 who is interested in joining a glazing union can be hired on as an apprentice without attending a trade school, as long as they have the equivalent of a high school degree and meet the on-the-job and Union training requirements.
+Trade school graduates can enter their profession after completing a program that takes two years or less – much more quickly than waiting to work after four years (or more) earning a bachelor’s degree.
+Anyone over the age of 18 who is interested in joining a glazing union can be hired as an apprentice without attending a trade school, as long as they have the equivalent of a high school degree and meet the on-the-job and Union training requirements.

 Now one of the nation’s most respected glazing companies, Giroux Glass has come a long way since 1946, when Louis Giroux started a small family glass repair business.

 We are proud to have a highly skilled team of glaziers in our Los Angeles, Fresno, San Bernardino, Orange County and Las Vegas locations who are certified by the International Union of Painters and Allied Trades (IUPAT).*